-In that role, he assists head coach Jonathan Dismuke in all aspects of the team, including practice scheduling, recruiting, scheduling and student-athlete development.
+In those roles, he assisted Director of Golf Jonathan Dismuke in all aspects of the team, including practice scheduling, recruiting, scheduling and student-athlete development.

 He is a member of the PGA of America and the National Golf Coaches Association/Golf Coaches Association of America.

 During the 2013-14 season, Hill helped lead the Cougars to the national prominence they once enjoyed.
 The Cougars won four team championships with juniors Roman Robledo (3) and Kyle Pilgrim capturing four individual titles.